DerGuru/The-Resonant/General/Arc Outline.md

 - **Locks / Use later:**
   - **Pure-tone hard lockout** is now an emotionally tested, not just theoretical, tactic to hide RAE.
   - **Elyra foreshadowing:** Lina explicitly links pure lines and Elyra, framing this as rehearsal for working with someone who can hold much stronger versions.
-  - **Jason’s own coupling:** His line *"This, too, is a kind of coupling"* and the storm echoes set up that he has a way to align with the world (and later Elyra) that doesn’t depend on RAE—which will matter in separation / overload scenes.
+  - **Jason’s own coupling:** His line *"This, too, is a kind of coupling"* and the storm echoes set up that he has a way to align with the world (and later Elyra) that doesn’t depend on RAE - which will matter in separation / overload scenes.

 ### Ch.
-16 — **Marker at Home**
+16  -  **Marker at Home**
 **Purpose:** Bring surveillance pressure literally to the doorstep.
 **Setting Anchors:** Hallway dust; doorframe paint flecks; neighbor’s TV bleed.
 **Conflict Engine:** Contain sign vs. push back.